dpimpinella/Python2/Python 2 Readiness Test/README.md

 ## Challenge 2

-Create a text file that lists the names of people from "people.txt" next to their birth year, sorted from oldest to youngest.
+Create a text file that lists the names from "people.txt" next to their birth year, sorted from oldest to youngest.

 Sample Input:
 ```